 Step 2.
 Prepare Your Narrative Skeleton.
 Nothing is more intimidating than a blank page.
-To avoid feeling overwhelmed, I always prepare a ‘narrative skeleton’.
+To avoid feeling overwhelmed, we always prepare a ‘narrative skeleton’.
 The skeleton outlines each section of the narrative and the scoring criteria.

-Type into a blank document each narrative prompt and, if applicable, the scoring criteria.
-By doing this, you are preparing the exact headers and subheaders that the funding agency wants in your narrative.
+Type each narrative prompt into a blank document and, if applicable, the scoring criteria.
+By doing this, you are preparing the exact headers and sub-headers that the funding agency wants in your narrative.